 The following was noted during committee discussion:

-- The questions and the matrix tool are used to ensure the new or revised policy adheres to the EFP principles. - A meeting will be set up by the working group members to discuss the findings with Sustainability staff.
+- The questions and the tool to ensure the reader is able to focus on the principles. - A meeting will be set up by the working group members to discuss the findings with Sustainability staff.

 REVIEW OF CORRESPONDENCE